-This two-episode drama masterfully combines romantic comedy and time-traveling fantasy to gives us a wonderful heroine and a cute love story.
-While the heroine does end up falling for a Joseon king, the story is firmly rooted in her personal character arc (and hatred of math) and centers her story giving into the temptation to let the king overwhelm it.
+This two-episode drama masterfully combines romantic comedy and time-traveling fantasy to give us a wonderful heroine and a cute love story.
+While the heroine does end up falling for a Joseon king, the story is firmly rooted in her personal character arc (and hatred of math) and centers her story without giving into the temptation to let the king overwhelm it.
 The comedy is clever without being cruel, and on more than one occasion I actually laughed out loud.
 (Shocker, I know.)
 But perhaps my favorite thing about it is the resolution to the heroine’s character arc and her fervent desire to go home.
 Spend two hours on this one—you won’t regret it.

 White Christmas (KBS | 8 episodes | January 30 to March 20, 2011)

 One of my all-time favorites, so much so that I nearly broke my own classification rules and put it on the full-length list.
 While the majority of the cast is (sometimes painfully) green, this is an intriguing psychological thriller that turns into the best/worst kind of can-and-mouse game.
 The cinematography and soundtrack are some of my favorite things about the show, as is the relentless focus on the show’s central question: are monsters born, or are they made?
 While a few final act plot holes prevent White Christmas from achieving perfection, this cult classic deserves eight hours of your time.
 I’d even go so far as to say it deserves a rewatch, because you’ll definitely pick up on new things the second time around.